Thai Traditional Massage Sen Lines

 What are Thai Traditional Massage Sen Lines?

-Sen is the Thai word for line.
-It is the same concept as Prana Nadi used in Yogic terminology and the terms are interchangeable.
+Sen is the Thai word for the line.
+It is the same concept as Prana Nadi used in Yogic terminology, and the terms are interchangeable.
 The Sanskrit word Nadi means stream or movement.
-Sip Sen are thought to be energetic pathways of the life giving breath in the body.
-These lines actually form the Matrix, Energetic or Prana Maya Kosha body.
-The oldest traditional yogic texts are reputed to make reference to the existence of 350,000 lines.
+Sip Sen is considered an energetic pathway of the life-giving breath in the body.
+The oldest traditional yogic texts are reputed to refer to the existence of 350,000 lines.
+These lines form the Matrix, Energetic, or Prana Maya Kosha’s body.

-As recently as two thousand years ago certain references alluded to as many as 72, 000 of these lines.
-This really makes common sense.
+As recently as two thousand years ago, specific references alluded to as many as 72 000 of these lines.
+This makes common sense.
 If the Lines are how life energy is distributed through our being and body, then every part of us would need a way to receive this energy.
-So more likely there are billions of lines.
+So more likely, there are billions of lines.

 Become a Certified SomaVeda® Thai Yoga Practitioner or Therapist Today!
 Click here!

 Phraa Wat Chetuphon Epigraphies: The earliest known references to them in Thailand’s traditional medicine is found on Phra Wat Chetuphon, more commonly known as Wat PO, in Bangkok.
 This record appears as a series of actual stone carvings called the “Medical Texts, which His Majesty King Rama III had engraved at Phra Chetuphon in B.E.
 2375 (AD 1832)”.
 These were commissioned public works based on older original Thai Traditional Medicine Codex.

 Two types of Sen: Subtle and Gross (Pranavaha and Manavaha Nadi):